trstlabs/intento/docs/trustless-triggers/TriggerPortal.md

 Cosmos SDK messages contain `values` and a `typeUrl`.
 Message `values` are what you send, the `typeUrl` specifies what module and what version to send it to, along with the proper function.

 **AuthZ permissions** are permissions you can grant to execute actions on your behalf.
 This can possibly be dangerous when given to a third party.
-When submitting triggers using AuthZ on Trustless Hub, you assume the Trustless Hub chain and it's validator set are secure.
+When submitting triggers using AuthZ on Intento, you assume the Intento chain and it's validator set are secure.

 :::warning As you can make errors, using this can possibly be dangerous.
 Humans make errors, you risk losing your funds.
 Double check what you are doing before performing any action.
 :::